NinaOmejc/ninaomejc/README.md

 ## Hi there 👋

 Hi, I’m Nina, a PhD student in Computer Science at the Jožef Stefan Institute in Ljubljana.
-Building on prior training in neuroscience, I work on computational modelling, machine learning, and signal analysis for EEG and other physiological data (e.g., EMG and respiratory signals).
+Building on prior training in neuroscience, I work on signal analysis, machine learning, and computational modelling for EEG and other physiological data (e.g., EMG and respiratory signals).

 Here are some of my projects:
 - 🧠 [ENEEGMA](https://github.com/NinaOmejc/ENEEGMA) - Exploration of Neural population models for EEG data.